Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 "He’s an adventurous sort."

 "Yeah.
 I bet some pressure from his Clan will sober him up.
 But," Burgess added, "I still don’t doubt he can do it.
-I just...we need to maybe scare him straight, yeah?
+I just... we need to maybe scare him straight, yeah?
 He ain’t dumb but he’s got an ego and he really can’t afford that, not on Earth."

 "Hmm.
 I reckon if you and Sergeant Kovač put your heads together you can put a healthy fear of Mother Earth into him."